vinay1668/myclgapp/README.md

 ![pr23](https://user-images.githubusercontent.com/68241977/167242401-eaf212dc-c74f-490b-b2c5-1624920c09a3.png)

 A specific profile page exists for each individual user where all the details of that user will be displayed including all the posts he made starting from the dawn.(There is no delete option for deleting the posts).
-And even these posts can be filtered using NEW, OLD, TOP and YY/MM (data) which again can be very helpful as the posts and users increases.
+And even these posts can be filtered using NEW, OLD, TOP and YY/MM (date) which again can be very helpful as the posts and users increases.
 One can go to their profile page by clicking on the profile icon at the top.
 One can go to other profiles by clicking on the profile icons of other users ( normally appears along with the post)

 ![pr25](https://user-images.githubusercontent.com/68241977/167243338-3bc0570f-8597-48cf-af65-d95eb650c259.png)